-I grow wheat grass0272 right in the window of my office.
+I grow wheat grass right in the window of my office.
 Our rhesus and cynos love it.
 It's a great treat for them during the winter months when fresh browse is not available.

 I have sprouted wheat grass seeds for rhesus and cynos at my last job.
 We purchased clean soil and wheat for human consumption.
 The wheat seeds germinate quickly and grow rapidly under fluorescent lighting conditions.
 Within 2-3 weeks the grass is ready to give to the animals.
-I would pull the grass sod out of the tray and cut it with a knife into squares like brownies-and hand them out.
-The monkeys loved it!
-First, they ate the grass then broke up the sod and pulled the roots apart to get to the seed sprouts.
-Most monkeys spent a good amount of time with this destructible, healthy and edible foraging enrichment.
-The wheat grass turf breaks up into small dissolvable fragments that pass through the drain without any problem.
+I

-Dry whole coconuts0273 are favorite foraging/feeding/grooming/play objects for stump-tailed macaques.
+Dry whole coconuts are favorite foraging/feeding/grooming/play objects for stump-tailed macaques.
 They don't get tired working on them until the last morsel has fallen through the mesh of the cage floor.
 It has been my experience that the animals do not get harmed/injured in any way while processing coconuts.